 This process step is relevant only if the changed position has an incumbent and user decision has been taken to synchronize position data with job information data!

 In case the position has already an incumbent, it might make sense to keep common fields between position and job information in-sync, such that changes made to the position will be visible in the job information of the incumbent (employee).
 This can be achieved by implementing a propagation rule, to specify which common fields between the Position object and the jobInfo employment object are synchronized when changes are made in the Position object.
 This rule is triggered for backend synchronization whenever a position with incumbents is changed.
 The common fields of position and job information are synchronized.
-For more details on defining such a rule, refer to configuration guide of building block 11J, chapter Position to Job Info Synchronization.
+For more details on defining such a business rule, you can refer to the Position Management workbook.

 In case the line manager has decided to synchronize position data with job information data (by selecting Yes in the Synchronize Incumbents dialog box in process step 4.3.1 Requesting Position Update), he or she needs to approve the update in the job information of the position incumbent once the position update request has been approved by a member of the HR Administrator dynamic group.

 In this process step, the line manager will need to complete the workflow by selecting the change request, reviewing the changes for the employee and then lastly approving the request.